druths/comp598-2021/hw8/README.md

 The input file for `compile_word_counts.py`, `clean_dialog.csv`, can be found at: https://www.kaggle.com/liury123/my-little-pony-transcript.
 Alternatively, you can reuse the one from HW3.

+A list of stopwords that need to be removed is available in the `data/` folder.

 `compute_pony_lang.py` must be successfully invoked with the following command:
 `python compute_pony_lang.py -c <pony_counts.json> -n <num_words>`.